 If you know you have one of the conditions mentioned earlier, it might be wise not to eat popcorn every single day, and if you do have severe pain from it, you should see your doctor.

-Most tummy problems due to the fiber content in popcorn are not that serious and can be eliminated by making a few simple changes.
-But keep in mind that popcorn is a very nutritious food overall, so even eating it in small amounts is good for you, as long as you don’t mind the occasional popcorn farts!
+Remember that popcorn is a very nutritious food overall, so even eating it in small amounts is good for you, as long as you don’t mind the occasional popcorn farts!